impstation/hosting-config-example/README.md

 - `vacuum-replays.sh` - Delete files older than a certain age from the replays server
 - `watchdog-update` - Send an update ping instruction to the watchdog with curl

+### Offsite backups
+`backup-postgres.sh` will now copy snapshots into the home directory of the `backup_egress` user.
+I have a separate server which is set up with ssh access to that user only.
+It will run the scripts in `scripts/offsite` to periodically pull them out of there.
+Since this server can't access the offsite, only vice versa, if this server was accessed maliciously the backups would still be safe.

 The root directory contains the `src/` directory, which has the git source trees of all the ss14 software we're using.
 These are used to build the dotnet applications and then they're copied into `/opt` where we run them.

 Example: